robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Can you read this?"

-"Yes."
+"Mostly yes."

-"Good.
-Transcribe it."
+"Transcribe it."

 She pointed at the ledger.

-===
+---

 Over the next few days, the weather got colder.
-And the number of actresses bringing items to Wardrobe for repair increased.
-Mara wouldn't even look up from her work when one of them appeared but would simply point at Charlie.
+The number of actresses visiting Wardrobe seemed to increase.
+Mara finally didn't even look up from her work, but would simply point at Charlie.

-Charlie's furious scribbling had settled: he wrote less into the notebook and, for simple repairs, entered details directly into the ledger.
+The furious notebook scribbling stopped: Charlie wrote directly into the ledger.

-He had just shut the ledger one afternoon and had picked up a jacket to repair when the door opened and a tall blond actress strode in carrying a linen chemise.
+He had just closed it one afternoon and had picked up a jacket to repair when the door opened and a blond actress strode in carrying a linen chemise.
 She stood before Mara, hands on hips, ignoring her gesture towards the mending corner.

 Mara looked up then.